Skip to content

 Maritime / Proto-Seneran:

-burrow sense weakens or broadens in island and maritime settings
+enclosed-interior sense broadens in island and maritime settings

-> covered hollow, ship hold, enclosed lower storage space,
+> covered interior, ship hold, enclosed lower storage space,

 under-cover place